Hax4us/Tmux-Bunch/README.md

-# TMUX-BUNCH v2.0 now replace with Tmux-Bunch v2.1
+# TMUX-BUNCH v2.1 now replace with Tmux-Bunch v2.2
 Using this ....You can play with apks source codes and also you can bind payloads with any apk.

+# Changes in v2.2

+1.Fix ld.so error

+2.Update Apktool from 2.2.0 to 2.2.2

 # Some changes in v2.1